nanvel/blog/2016/02/rest.md

 You can use even a colon as a splitter.
 Using dash looks the best practice.
 You are allowed to use what you think is right, but mixing them is a bad decision.

+Here are a few points in favor of the dashes ([source](https://stackoverflow.com/questions/119312/urls-dash-vs-underscore)):

+- dashes are recommended by Google over underscores
+- dashes are more familiar to the end user
+- dashes are easier to write on a standard keyboard (no need to Shift)
+- dashes don't hide behind underlines
+- dashes feel more native in the context of URLs as they are allowed in domain names

 ## Request body format